 Research within the Division of Chemistry and Biological Chemistry covers a wide spectrum of topics.
-We are particularly strong in synthetic chemistry, biological and medicinal chemistry, imaging and sensing methods, main group chemistry, and femtochemistry.
-As of 2017, NTU was ranked 13th in chemistry research, among worldwide academic institutions, by Nature Index.
+We are particularly strong in synthetic chemistry, biological and medicinal chemistry, imaging and sensing, main group chemistry, and femtochemistry.
+In 2017, NTU was ranked 13th in chemistry research, among worldwide academic institutions, by Nature Index.

 The SPMS chemistry building

-We are housed in one of the world's best chemistry buildings, equipped with state-of-the-art instruments including seven high-field Nuclear Magnetic Resonance (NMR) spectrometers, multiple mass spectrometers, an Electron Paramagnetic Resonance (ESR) spectrometer, a confocal microscope, multiple Transmission Electron Microscopes (TEMs), three X-ray diffractometers, and a range of HPLCs and GCs.
-These instruments are accessible to our undergraduates, as well as postgraduate researchers.
+We are housed in one of the world's best chemistry buildings, equipped with state-of-the-art instruments including seven high-field Nuclear Magnetic Resonance (NMR) spectrometers, an Electron Paramagnetic Resonance (ESR) spectrometer, a confocal microscope, three X-ray diffractometers, and a range of mass spectrometers, Transmission Electron Microscopes (TEMs), and other instruments.
+These facilities are accessible not only to postgraduate researchers, but also to undergraduates.

 Synthetic Chemistry and Catalysis

-The field of synthetic chemistry deals with the development of new chemical reactions and the preparation of target molecules with unique properties, such as biologically-active natural products, drugs, polymers and functional materials.
-Advances in synthetic chemistry research are critical for many areas of modern science and technology, particularly the chemical and pharmaceutical industries.
+Synthetic chemistry deals with the development of new chemical reactions and the preparation of target molecules with unique properties, such as biologically-active natural products, drugs, polymers and functional materials.
+Advances in synthetic chemistry research benefit many areas of science and technology, particularly the chemical and pharmaceutical industries.

-The synthetic chemists in our Division perform research on topics such as:
+Our division's synthetic chemists perform research on topics such as:

 - Catalytic aliphatic C-H bonds functionalisation